 - Excellent written and verbal communications skills in English, with French an asset;

 - Ability to create clear policies, Requests for Applications, and responses to enquiries;

 - Ability to communicate brain research in lay terms;

 - Ability to work under pressure, meet tight deadlines and cope with rapidly changing scenarios;

 - Ability to work outside normal office hours as needed, and to travel occasionally.

 Priority will be given to candidates that can work in both official languages.

 Brain Canada is an equal opportunity employer that offers a dynamic work environment and attractive compensation and benefits.
-To apply for this position, please send your cover letter and resume to firstname.lastname@example.org.
+To apply for an open position, please send your cover letter and resume to firstname.lastname@example.org.
 We thank you for your interest in joining our team.

 Candidates are encouraged to apply promptly as they will be considered on a rolling basis until the position is filled.
-The application deadline is February 14, 2019.